abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

    ![](media/az-39.png)

-    >**Note:** If you encounter the message **Directory synchronization is enabled for this directory, but has not taken effect.
-Please wait untill directory synchronization is ready** in the configuration window, allow up to 30 minutes for the synchronization process to complete.

 ### Task 3: Verify pass-through authentication in Azure

 1. On **SEA-ADM1**, switch to the Microsoft Edge window displaying the Azure portal and go back to the **Microsoft Entra ID** page.